SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 ### `fp.sh`

-Function/script for getting the full path to a file.
+[fp.sh](fp.sh) - Function/script for getting the full path to a file.

 This basically prepends your current working directory to the provided strings then corrects for any instances of `../`.
 If only a single entry is provided, and `pbcopy` is available, the result will be loaded into your clipboard.